 - Install the can light fixtures into the ceiling

 Recessed lights are bulbs that are installed into the ceiling’s material inside of “can”-shaped enclosures.
-As opposed to large chandeliers or flashy fixtures, these lights are unassuming, don’t clutter up the room, and effectively illuminate the space below.
+As opposed to large chandeliers or bulky ceiling fan fixtures, these lights are unassuming, don’t clutter up the room, and effectively illuminate the space below.
 They’re also particularly useful where bright lights are welcome, like over kitchen and bathroom counters or above work desks.

 Adding these lights to your ceiling involves knowing how to locate studs and joists behind the ceiling, cut drywall, and rewire lighting fixtures.
 If you’re a seasoned DIYer, you may be able to complete the job entirely on your own, but we recommend consulting an electrician during the process.
 This will ensure you’re safely installing the electrical components of the lights and are aligned with any local codes and regulations.